hkzlab/A500_r5-eprom_adapter/README.md

 To create an image to burn on the EPROMs I suggest following this procedure:

 1. Take the required Kickstarts
-2. Double the size of every 256kb Kickstary by concatenating it with a copy of itself
+2. Double the size of every 256kb Kickstart by concatenating it with a copy of itself
 3. Concatenate the desired Kickstart dumps
 4. Split the resulting binary file in high and low halves
 5. Burn the halves to their respective EPROMs